dolik-rce/pegof/README.md

     -X/--exclude OPT[,...]
         Comma separated list of optimizations that should not be applied -l/--inline-limit N
-        Maximum number of references non-terminal rule can have and still be inlined (default 10), only applied when inlining is enabled -L/--terminal-inline-limit N
+        Minimum inlining score needed for rule to be inlined.
-        Maximum number of references terminal rule can have and still be inlined (default 20), Only applied when inlining is enabled
+        Number between 0.0 (inline everything) and 1.0 (most conservative), default is 0.2, only applied when inlining is enabled

 ### Supported values for --optimize and --exclude options:
     all